-- · announcements of the results of clinical trials by us or our competitors; - · patient adverse reactions to drug products; - · governmental approvals, delays in expected governmental approvals or withdrawals of any prior governmental approvals or public or regulatory agency concerns regarding the safety or effectiveness of our products; - · changes in the United States or foreign regulatory policy during the period of product development; - · changes in the United States or foreign political environment and the passage of laws, including tax, environmental or other laws, affecting the product development business; - developments in patent or other proprietary rights, including any third party challenges of our intellectual property rights; - · announcements of technological innovations by us or our competitors; - · announcements of new products or new contracts by us or our competitors;
+- · announcements of the results of clinical trials by us or our competitors; - · patient adverse reactions to drug products;

-- · actual or anticipated variations in our operating results due to the level of development expenses and other factors; - · changes in financial estimates by securities analysts and whether our earnings meet or exceed the estimates; - · conditions and trends in the pharmaceutical and other industries; - · new accounting standards; and - the occurrence of any of the risks described in these "Risk Factors" or in our Annual Report on Form 10-K for the year ended December 31, 2009 or our other public filings.
+- · governmental approvals, delays in expected governmental approvals or withdrawals of any prior governmental approvals or public or regulatory agency concerns regarding the safety or effectiveness of our products; - · changes in the United States or foreign regulatory policy during the period of product development; - · changes in the United States or foreign political environment and the passage of laws, including tax, environmental or other laws, affecting the product development business; - · developments in patent or other proprietary rights, including any third party challenges of our intellectual property rights; - · announcements of technological innovations by us or our competitors; - · announcements of new products or new contracts by us or our competitors; - · actual or anticipated variations in our operating results due to the level of development expenses and other factors; - · changes in financial estimates by securities analysts and whether our earnings meet or exceed the estimates; - · conditions and trends in the pharmaceutical and other industries; - · new accounting standards; and - the occurrence of any of the risks described in these "Risk Factors" or in our Annual Report on Form 10-K for the year ended December 31, 2009 or our other public filings.

-In addition, the price of our common stock could be affected by market factors, including rebalancing of portfolios by institutional investors and resetting of indexes, such as the Russell Index, which notified us recently that our stock would be removed from the healthcare sector of the Russell 3000 Index on June 25, 2010, the next reset date.
-Our common stock is listed for quotation on The NASDAQ Capital Market.
-During the twelve month period ended December 31, 2009, the price of our common stock ranged from \$0.33 to \$2.40.
+In addition, the price of our common stock also could be affected by market factors, including rebalancing of portfolios by institutional investors and resetting of indexes.
+Our common stock is listed for quotation on The Nasdaq Capital Market.
+During the twelve month period ended December 31, 2010, the price of our common stock ranged from \$12.58 to \$2.52 (as adjusted for the 1-for-15 reverse split effective December 28, 2010).
 We expect the price of our common stock to remain volatile.
 The average daily trading volume in our common stock varies significantly.
-For the twelve month period ended December 31, 2009, the average daily trading volume in our common stock was approximately 3,586,958 shares and the average number of transactions per day was approximately 4,621.
+For the twelve month period ended December 31, 2010, the average daily trading volume in our common stock was approximately 175,455 shares (as adjusted for the 1-for-15 reverse split) and the average number of transactions per day was approximately 2,465.
 The instability observed in our daily volume and number of transactions per day may affect the ability of our stockholders to sell their shares in the public market at prevailing prices.